Kunzea ambigua: Distribution and habitat

-In recent times, it has been discovered that the Kunzea ambigua plant grows abundantly in Flinders Island and North East Tasmania.
-Tasmania regularly experiences strong westerly winds and a high annual rainfall of over 700mm.
-This harsh, windy and brisk climate is the ideal environment for the Kunzea ambigua plant to thrive.

 Ecology

 Insects are the main pollinators of Kunzea ambigua; these include various types of beetles including jewel beetles (Buprestidae), scarab beetles (Scarabaeidae), flower beetles (Mordellidae), and checkered beetles (Cleridae) as well as butterflies, flies, bees and wasps.
-The tick bush is killed by fire and regenerates from seed.
+Tick bush is killed by fire and regenerates from seed.
 Plants can also colonise unburnt sites with ample sunlight.

 Use in horticulture

 It was one of the first species of Australian plant introduced into cultivation in England.
 It is a hardy and adaptable plant that is used in windbreaks and sand dune stabilization plantings, as well as gardens, particularly in Australian gardens using native plants according to principles of natural landscaping.
 The species attracts Australian native insects, and can provide shelter for small birds and the long-nosed bandicoot (Perameles nasuta).

-It can regenerate quickly after disturbance, suggesting it may have weedy potential if planted outside its natural range.

-Therapeutic benefits

-Kunzea ambigua is registered with the Therapeutic Goods Administration for use in "Kunzea Pain Relief Cream" and "Vita Future Nasal Congestion Relief".